Zelma Wyche: Personal life and death

 Wyche was the chairman of the board of the Madison Parish Hospital and president of Delta Community Action Agency.
 He organized Tallulah's first troop of the Boy Scouts of America.
 He was an associate in the construction of three apartment complexes, one of which bears his name.
 Wyche was a member of the Masonic lodge, the Benevolent and Protective Order of Elks, and the deacon board of the Greater Mt.
 Olive Baptist Church at 316 North Walnut Street in Tallulah.

-Wyche and his wife, the former Myrtle Washington, had two children, Elois Wyche, of Decatur, Georgia, a retired funeral director, and Dr. Ronald Charles Wyche, currently living in Tallulah.
-Zelma C. Wyche died on September 24, 1999 and was known as "Mr. Civil Rights of Louisiana."
+Wyche and his wife, the former Myrtle Washington, had two children, Elois Wyche Saucer, of Decatur, Georgia, a retired funeral director, and Dr. Ronald Charles Wyche, currently living in Tallulah.
+Zelma C. Wyche died on September 24, 1999, and was known as "Mr. Civil Rights of Louisiana."
 He is interred at Oakwood Cemetery in Tallulah.

 Fish Street in Tallulah was renamed for the civil rights icon.